 The Australian Husky is a relatively new designer dog, and while its exact origins are unknown, it is believed that it was first bred in 2004, and it is likely that it was bred to be a family companion, known for its playfulness and eye-catching looks and colors.

-It is likely that he will stay away from strangers at first, and although he does not overly protect his family, he will might try to guard strangers from the gate to the house.
+It is likely that he will stay away from strangers at first, and although he does not overly protect his family, he will try to guard strangers against the gate to the house.
 But once his master introduces him to the guests, he will try to initiate games galore.